Amazing Birthstone Alternatives

 Sapphire – The September Birthstone, as a result of its mineral composition of corundum (aluminum oxide), can be red (as well as occurrences of yellows and purples as well as oranges and greens), but typical prized blue sapphire is a result of the presence of both titanium and iron, which yields the deep blue color.
 Its name is derived from the Sanskrit “padma ranga” or lotus color.
 It is the most valuable blue gemstone.
 It is linked to integrity and power and is particularly favored among royalty.

-Opal – The October Birthstone, with a name originating from the Sanskrit upala, or precious stone, can contain water within this silica stone can range of up to 20 percent by weight.
-Sought for the iridescence of its rich play of colors, the precious variety is treasured for its colors in the diffraction of light gleaming from it.
-Known as a symbol of loyalty and faithfulness, it is also considered for its bad luck if worn by someone who does not share an October birthdate.
+Opal/Tourmaline – Twin October Birthstones, Opals, with a name originating from the Sanskrit upala, or precious stone, can contain water within this silica stone can range of up to 20 percent by weight and is sought for the iridescence of its rich play of colors.
+Tourmaline, with its variety of colors, ranging from iron-rich blacks to bluish-black to gorgeous green is treasured for its colors in the diffraction of light gleaming from it.

 Topaz – The November Birthstone is prized for its transparency, and is rich in aluminum and fluorine, making it one of the hardest of any in the silicate family.
 Its name, from the Greek word “topazion” (derived from the Sanskrit) translates as fire.
 Orange topaz is considered the most traditional color for the November birthstone.
 It is a symbol of love and passion.